A Basic Compositional Model for Spiking Neural Networks: Problems for Spiking Neural Networks

 \subsection{Examples}

-In this section, we define three problems, all satisfying our formal definition of problems.
-They are Winner-Take-All, Filter, and a problem we call Attention which can be solved by combining Winner-Take-All and Filter.
+In this section, we define three problems satisfying our formal definition of problems.
+They are the Winner-Take-All (WTA) problem, the Filter problem, and an Attention problem that can be solved by combining solutions to the WTA and Filter problems.